raul23/equifax-data-breach/README.rst

 DOJ evidence verdict: weak
 --------------------------
-The evidence gathered from the DOJ `indictment`_ is very weak to support the claim that four alleged members of the PLA were the perpetrators of the Equifax data breach.
+The evidence gathered from the DOJ `indictment`_ is very weak to support the claim that the four alleged members of the PLA were the perpetrators of the Equifax data breach.

 1. Not much personal information has been given about the four suspected PLA
    members: Wu Zhiyong (吴志勇), Wang Qian (王乾), Xu Ke (许可) and Liu Lei